Coopercoppers/PFN/README.md

 ## Evaluation on CoNLL04
-We also run the test on the dataset CoNLL04, but we did not report the results in our paper due to several reasons:
+We also run the test on the dataset CoNLL04, and our model surpasses previous SoTA table-sequence in micro/macro RE by 1.4%/0.9%.

+but we did not report the results in our paper due to several reasons:
-* We are unsure that the baseline results are fairly reported, the problems are discussed in detail in [Let's Stop Incorrect Comparisons in End-to-end Relation Extraction!](https://arxiv.org/pdf/2009.10684.pdf)
+* We are unsure that the baseline results are fairly reported, the problems are discussed in detail in [Let's Stop Incorrect Comparisons in End-to-end Relation Extraction!](https://arxiv.org/pdf/2009.10684.pdf).
 * Hyper-parameter tuning affects the performance considerably in this dataset.
 * Page limits